TYPO3-Documentation/TYPO3CMS-Reference-CodingGuidelines/Documentation/Introduction/Index.rst

 4.6.
 New is the information not to use a byte order mark in PHP files.
 Hungarian notation for variable names is not encouraged.
 Notes about function indeces in the TYPO3 Core have been removed just like these indeces themselves.
-Notes have been added that language labels should never contain configuration options.
+Information on :code:`locallang\*.xlf` files have been amended and notes have been added that language labels should never contain configuration options.

 Furthermore the appendix which described how to properly set up